lmorchard/blog.decafbad.com/_posts/2008-05-22-week-3-at-mozilla.markdown

 title: Week 3 at Mozilla
 wordpress_url: http://decafbad.com/blog/?p=1130
 ---
-So, it's getting to the end of my third week at Mozilla, and [I'm a part][part] of [the Planet now][planet]â€”hooray!
+So, it's getting to the end of my third week at Mozilla, and [I'm a part][part] of [the Planet now][planet]—hooray!
 Having gotten a membership into that club, I feel like I should start making some noise about what I'm doing at work.
 Having stayed mostly quiet about day job affairs thus far in my career, it's going to take a bit to get used to a place as open as Mozilla.

 Being a noob, I haven't started anything earthshaking yet.
 But, I have gotten a couple of starter bugs thrown my way: